percona/k8spxc-docs/docs/faq.md

 Operator, but they have some differences in the architecture, which can make one of them more suitable then the other one in some use cases.

-The main difference is that HAProxy operates in TCP mode as an [OSI level 4 proxy](https://www.haproxy.com/blog/layer-4-and-layer-7-proxy-mode/), while ProxySQL implements OSI level 7 proxy, and thus can provide some additional functionality like read/write split, firewalling and caching.
+The main difference is that HAProxy operates in TCP mode as an [OSI level 4 proxy :octicons-link-external-16:](https://www.haproxy.com/blog/layer-4-and-layer-7-proxy-mode/), while ProxySQL implements OSI level 7 proxy, and thus can provide some additional functionality like read/write split, firewalling and caching.